Inventory graph

-Fix scrapes resources from your cloud providers.
-This data is the source of truth for all of Fix's features.
+Fix Security scrapes resources from your cloud providers.
+This data is the source of truth for all of Fix Security's features.
 All resources from all cloud providers, accounts, regions and all resource types become nodes in the graph.

 Each collected resource is a node in the asset inventory graph.